 What does a medical assistant do in a hospital?

-A medical assistant working in a hospital often performs the same functions as a nursing assistant.
-The specific duties assigned to medical assistants working in a hospital, however, are wholly dependent on the specific needs of the unit in which they work.
+A medical assistant working in a hospital will have many of the same duties—clerical work, EHR management and patient interaction are still key.
+The specific duties assigned to medical assistants working in a hospital, however, are dependent on the needs of their unit.

-While direct patient needs such as administering required medication or immunizations are an important part of the job, medical assistants working in hospitals also spend a fair amount of time in the lab examining blood, urine and stool samples taken from patients.
-For this reason, they must be sufficiently trained in a laboratory setting so that if any abnormal test results appear, physicians can be alerted immediately.
+While direct patient needs, such as administering medication or immunizations, are an important part of the job, medical assistants in hospitals may also spend time in the lab examining blood, urine and stool samples.

-Now that you know what a medical assistant does in four basic sectors of healthcare, take the step to see if you can translate the skills you’ve acquired as a parent into the skills you’ll need in medical assisting.
+Now that you know what a medical assistant does, take the step to see if you can translate the skills you’ve acquired as a parent into the skills you’ll need in medical assisting.